All News /

 MAPP, the EPSRC Future Manufacturing Hub in Manufacture using Advanced Powder Processes, is pleased to announce the complete line up of internationally renowned keynote speakers for this year’s Alloys for Additive Manufacturing Symposium (AAMS).

 The international symposium will be held over two days on 3rd-4th September 2018 at Inox, the University of Sheffield.
 It continues the series of Europe-wide Additive Manufacturing (AM) workshops and symposiums and follows a successful event in 2017, hosted by EMPA in Switzerland.
+Registration closes on Friday 10th August.

 This world-class event covers additive manufacturing technologies which include a metallic phase and is divided into 5 themes over the two days: